Forms of Security

 Payments are made by way of direct debit to a nominated bank account, excluding credit card accounts.

 Please also note, where property (an asset) is purchased with the loan, neither you nor the Borrower may dispose of the property which was purchased with the loan proceeds without the prior written consent of the Director of Arts Tasmania whilst the loan or any part of the loan remains outstanding.
 In addition, whilst the loan or any part of the loan remains outstanding, the borrower or you must insure the property which was purchased with the loan proceeds, and keep it insured, to its full insurable value with a reputable insurance office, against loss or damage in the joint names of the Minister and the Borrower and must pay all premiums and moneys necessary for such purpose when due.

 A mortgage is a legal agreement that protects a lender by giving them the right to be paid out of the cash proceeds from the sale of the borrower's specific assets identified in the mortgage.
 If property is offered as security then a mortgage is taken over it.
 The lender will register their interest in the property.
 Property that is mortgaged stays with the borrower but they do not have a clear title over it and cannot sell it without the lender's consent.

 A mortgage is drawn up and registered for Arts Tasmania by the Crown Solicitor.
 Charges for this process are incurred by the applicant.
-They can range from $200 to $500.

 A caveat is a document any person with a registrable interest can lodge with the titles office to ensure property is not sold without their knowledge.